Jim Michaels: Early life

-Michaels graduated from the University of Evansville in Evansville, Indiana.
-He has 2 siblings, Steve and Christine.
+Michaels graduated from John Hersey High School in Arlington Heights and attended the University of Evansville, graduating with a degree in business.

+Michaels started and ran the in-house computer graphics department at MCA/Universal Studios.

 Supernatural

 Jim Michaels became the co-executive producer of the TV series Supernatural with Warner Brothers Television in British Columbia at the beginning of Season 5, a role which was previously filled by Kim Manners for seasons 1–4.

 Career

 The Chicago native landed his first producing gig on the NBC series Midnight Caller starring Gary Cole.
 He next served as a producer co-producer of the NBC series Reasonable Doubts, a one-hour drama starring Mark Harmon and Academy Award winner Marlee Matlin.

 For three seasons beginning in 1993, Michaels was co-producer of Lois & Clark: The New Adventures of Superman.
-That year he had an offscreen role as the aquatic theater's announcer in the movie Free Willy.
+That year he had an off-screen role as the aquatic theater's announcer in the movie Free Willy.

-Some of Michaels' other producing credits include Charlie Grace, a one-hour ABC detective drama starring Mark Harmon as a private detective raising a 12 year old LeeLee Sobieski.
+Some of Michaels' other producing credits include Charlie Grace, a one-hour ABC detective drama starring Mark Harmon as a private detective raising a 12-year-old LeeLee Sobieski.
 Jim Michaels also produced Escape from Atlantis, a two-hour cable movie for Starz/Encore.

 Michaels' next project was the CBS series, Turks, starring William Devane followed by Cover Me: Based on the True Life of an FBI Family series for the USA Network.
 Michaels subsequently produced The Guardian pilot for CBS, the Odyssey 5 series for Showtime followed by Dr. Vegas for CBS.

 Michaels produced the Golden Globe nominated Chris Rock inspired series Everybody Hates Chris.
 This show set the record for highest rated comedy ever to air on the UPN/CW network.

 With the canceling of Everybody Hates Chris after 88 episodes, Michaels joined the producing team at Supernatural in the beginning of season 5 for Warner Bros.
-Television where he continues to see it to the end of the final season 15 until he moved into a new role as a producer of the next TV series which is set to be announced at the end of Supernatural.
+Television.
+There, he has continued to oversee operations until he moved into a new role as a producer of the next TV series which is set to be announced at the end of Supernatural.

 Michaels, along with Sean Astin, just completed a documentary, Remember the Sultana, with the help of over 930 Kickstarter contributors about the largest maritime disaster to ever happen in America.

 Michaels' been a featured keynote speaker all over the United States for various organizations including the AFCI and many Universities including UCLA, Academy of Art University and NYU.
 He is a longtime member of the Producers Guild of America (PGA).
 Michaels is also a member of the Academy of Television Arts and Sciences (Emmy's) as well as Screen Actor's Guild (SAG-AFTRA) and the Directors Guild of America (DGA).

 He has produced projects that have filmed in nine US states and two Canadian provinces.
 Illinois, Hawaii, California, Pennsylvania, Arizona, Nevada, Oklahoma, Florida, Ontario, British Columbia and Utah.